mingyar/stadium/README.md

 # Stadium API

-A simple inplamantation using poison to fetch data from the PokeAPI.
+A simple implementation using poison to fetch data from the PokeAPI.

 ### Create a battle with random pokemons:
 ````